 How data governance affects them: The policies that the data governance council implements directly affects many employees.
 Especially if they change the way they do their jobs, employees’ needs should be the DGC’s highest priority after data security.

-Ransomware attacks, in particular, are on the rise.
-These types of cyber crimes specifically target your company’s data.
-And once these cyber criminals have it, they’ll destroy or delete it if you don’t pay them a certain amount of money.
+A strong data governance strategy is aware of the risks: Ransomware attacks, in particular, are on the rise.
+These types of cyber crimes specifically target your company’s data, and once these cyber criminals have it, they’ll destroy or delete it if you don’t pay them a certain amount of money.